NationalSecurityAgency/pelz/attestation_demo/README.md

 python3 run_demo.py
 ```

-The run_demo.py script first uses the demo client to simulate application data at rest
+The run_demo.py script first uses the demo client to simulate application
-by encrypting a data file, wrapping the "data encryption key" using pelz,
+data at rest by encrypting a data file, wrapping the "data encryption key"
-then storing the encrypted data and wrapped key together in a new file.
+using pelz, and then storing the encrypted data and wrapped key together in
-Then it uses the demo client to unwrap the data encryption key using pelz,
+a new file.
+After this initial setup, the demo client uses pelz to unwrap
+the data encryption key.
+The encrypted data is then decrypted with the
+unwrapped key.
+As a very simple analytic example, it then counts the number
-then decrypt the data and count the number of occurrences of a specific search term.
+of occurrences of a specific search term found within the decrypted data.
+The key focus is to demonstrate that this type of approach can be used to
+process sensitive data, as required, without exposure (in unencrypted form),
-(The decrypted data does not leave the protected SGX enclave.)
+outside of the protected SGX enclave.

 ## Building the Client Application